Qui tam: United States

 "Whistleblower" can mean any person who reveals misconduct by his or her employer or another business or entity.
 The misconduct may be in the form of breaking the law, committing fraud, or corruption.
-In the United States, that type of fraud may be a violation of the False Claims Act, or similar state and local laws, and a whistleblower who exposes fraud on the government may bring a qui tam lawsuit on behalf of the government and potentially receive a share of the recovery recovered by the government as a reward for bringing that action.
+In the United States, that type of fraud may violate the False Claims Act or similar state and local laws, and a whistleblower who exposes fraud on the government may bring a qui tam lawsuit on behalf of the government and potentially receive a share of the damages recovered by the government as a reward for bringing the action.

 Whistleblower protections existed in the United States in colonial times, and were embraced by the first U.S. Congress as a way to enforce the laws when the new federal government had virtually no law enforcement officers.